yousefelassal/quote-cron/README.md

 > Business, you know, may bring you money, but friendship hardly ever does.

 > To enjoy life, we must touch much of it lightly.

+> The future is completely open, and we are writing it moment to moment.